Use the QWOP keys to move your legs.

 - Meaningful Name: Qwop's name refers to the keys you use to control him, Q, W, O, and P.

-- Mundane Made Awesome: When you finally run/hop/crawl those 100 meters, the game congratulates you as if it were a difficult task.
+- Mundane Made Awesome: When you finally run/hop/crawl those 100 meters, the game congratulates you as if it were a difficult task, no matter how long it took you.
 Although, after all, it kind of was...

 - Nintendo Hard: No checkpoints.
 You fail with the slightest brush against the ground, including landing on a knee too hard.
 It's possible for the game to end just because one of Qwop's hands brushed the ground.